Bum Phillips: NFL coaching career

 In the late 1960s, Phillips was hired by Sid Gillman to serve as a defensive assistant coach for the San Diego Chargers.
 In 1973, Gillman became head coach of the Houston Oilers, and he brought Phillips with him as his defensive coordinator.

 Phillips was promoted to head coach of the Oilers on January 25, 1975, and he served in that capacity through 1980.
 As coach of the Oilers, he presided over the team's most successful era since its days in the American Football League.
 Under Phillips, the Oilers reached the AFC Championship Game in two consecutive seasons, losing to the Super Bowl champion Pittsburgh Steelers 34–5 in 1978 and 27–13 in 1979.
 Both teams were members of the competitive AFC Central Division and thus played three times in both 1978 and 1979, fueling an intense rivalry.
 During this period of league-wide AFC dominance, some commentators considered the Oilers and Steelers to be the two best teams in the NFL.
 Phillips remarked at the time, "The road to the Super Bowl goes through Pittsburgh."

 Phillips was fired on New Year's Eve 1980 by Oilers owner Bud Adams.
-Phillips was fired because he failed to report a player's in season recreational drug use to Adams until after the season ended.
+The 1980 Oilers, at times, had trouble scoring and Phillips refused to hire an offensive coordinator.

+"I didn't feel like we needed it", he said.
+At the time his 11 wins that season were the most wins in a season of a coach who would then be fired.
 His 59 wins would be the most in franchise history until Jeff Fisher passed him in 2001 (by then, the team had become the Tennessee Titans).
 Soon afterward, he was hired by New Orleans Saints owner John Mecom Jr. as head coach and general manager of the Saints, serving from 1981 through the first 12 games of the 1985 season.
 As in his coaching tenure with the Oilers, Phillips took off his trademark Stetson inside the Louisiana Superdome.
 In 1983, his Saints went into the final week needing one more win to secure the first winning season and playoff berth in franchise history.
 The Rams beat the Saints for the final playoff spot in week 16, 26–24 on Mike Lansford's 42-yard field goal with 00:02 to play.

 Phillips offered to resign prior to the 1985 season after Tom Benson purchased the Saints for $70 million from Mecom, but Benson asked him to stay on to help his transition into NFL ownership.

 Phillips resigned as Saints coach on November 25, 1985, one day after a 30–23 victory over the Minnesota Vikings, 12 games into the season.
-His son, Wade, would take over the coaching reins on an interim basis for the remaining four games of the 1985 season.
-The Saints defeated the Rams 29–3 in Wade Phillips' first game at the helm, but finished with losses to the Cardinals, 49ers and Falcons.
+His son, Wade Phillips, would take over the coaching reins on an interim basis for the remaining four games of the 1985 season.
+The Saints defeated the Rams 29–3 in Wade's first game at the helm, but finished with losses to the Cardinals, 49ers and Falcons.
+He finished his NFL head coaching career with 82 wins, the same number of wins as his son.